Academic Quick Links

 Tutoring: Various locations on campus, see linked website for locations, times and subjects offered.

 Academic Resource Guide

-WSU's Academic Integrity program is operated by the Office of Student Conduct.
+WSU's Academic Integrity program is operated by the Center for Community Standards.

 The main goal of the AI Program is graduating students with a strong foundation of knowledge and experiences achieved by fostering personal accountability for their academic work.
 When students cheat in class they are cheating themselves out of the world class education available to them here at WSU.
 We aim to provide students with resources, offer learning opportunities, and support pride in their own academic accomplishments.

 The Academic Success & Career Center (ASCC) offers a comprehensive and holistic range of services and programs to aid students with their academic advising, major and career development.
 As students begin their college experience, ASCC staff are there to help students decide on a major and future career, discussing and planning academic courses and also educating students on how to succeed in their courses and achieve their career goals.

 - Individual assistance for academic advising, major decision making, career counseling and assessment

 - Major and Career Planning Courses (UCOLL 100, UCOLL 101, UCOLL 301)